mockative/mockative/README.md

 ### Stubbing implementations

-Both expressions using `given` and callable references using `when[...]` supports the same API for stubbing the implementation, through the use of the `then` functions.
+Both expressions and callable references supports the same API for stubbing the implementation, through the use of the `then` functions.

 | Function                           | Description                                                                                                |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------- |